Sarenard/ProofAssist/JOURNAL.md

 - support for and, fst, snd and couple
 - support for not and pretty printing for not
+- added intro and intros that doesnt take names

 ## commands added